sen-tou/stvbyr-tech/content/blog/use-multiple-obsidian.md-config-folders-with-git.md

 ## Conclusion

 There you have it.
-An easy way to manage you Obsidian.md vault on multiple devices using just one Github repository.
+An easy way to manage your Obsidian.md vault on multiple devices using just one Github repository.